Homebrew/homebrew-cask/CONTRIBUTING.md

 But you don’t always have to squash — it is fine for a pull request to contain multiple commits when there is a logical reason for the separation.

+### Filing a Pull Request on GitHub

+Now go to *your* GitHub repository at https://github.com/my-github-username/homebrew-cask, switch branch to your topic branch and click the `New Pull Request` button.
+If it isn't automatically selected, choose to `compare across forks`.
+The base fork should be `caskroom/homebrew-cask @ master`, and the head fork should be `my-github-username/homebrew-cask @ my-new-cask`.
+You can also add any further comments to your pull request at this stage.

+Congratulations!
+You are done now, and your Cask should be pulled in or otherwise noticed in a while.
+If a maintainer suggests some changes, just make them on the `my-new-cask` branch locally, [squash](CONTRIBUTING.md#squashing), and [push](CONTRIBUTING.md#pushing).

 ## Cleaning up

-After your Pull Request is away, you might want to get yourself back onto `master`, so that `brew update` will pull down new Casks properly.
+After your Pull Request is submitted, you might want to get yourself back onto `master`, so that `brew update` will pull down new Casks properly.

 ```bash
 cd "$(brew --repository)"/Library/Taps/caskroom/homebrew-cask